 d.
-Includes Astrocytoma, Ependymoma, Medullioblastoma, Germ Cell, Brain Stem Glioma o The average 5-year survival rate for childhood cancers when considered as a whole is 84%.
-(1A, 3)
+Includes Astrocytoma, Ependymoma, Medullioblastoma, Germ Cell, Brain Stem Glioma

-• Cancer survival rates vary not only depending upon the type of cancer, but also upon individual factors attributable to each child.
-(6)

-o The average 5-year survival rate, not including children with ALL, is 80%.
-(1)

-- Survival rates can range from almost 0% for cancers such as DIPG, a type of brain cancer, to as high as 90% for the most common type of childhood cancer known as Acute Lymphoma Leukemia (ALL).
-(1) - Diffuse intrinsic pontine glioma (DIPG) represents approximately 80% of the malignant brainstem tumors occurring in children.
-Despite numerous clinical trials, the outcome of children with DIPG continues to remain dismal, with a median survival of 9-12 months and a 2-year overall survival (OS) rate of less than 10%.
-(34) - o 12.2% of all newly diagnosed brain tumors occur under age 20.
-(7G) - In 2015 there were nearly 429,000 childhood cancer survivors in the United States.
-This number is projected to grow to more than 500,000 by 2020.
-(27) - Approximately 1 in 530 young adults between the ages of see 20 and 39 is a survivor of childhood cancer.
-(1) - Children who were treated for bone cancer, brain tumors, and Hodgkin lymphoma, or who received radiation to their chest, abdomen, or pelvis, have the highest risk of serious late effects from their cancer treatment, including second cancers, joint replacement, hearing loss, and congestive heart failure.
-(4) - Long-term follow-up analysis of a cohort of survivors of childhood cancer treated between 1970 and 1986 has shown that cancer survivors remain at risk of complications and premature death as they age, with more than half of survivors having experienced a severe or disabling complication or even death by the time they reach age 50 years.
+- o The average 5-year survival rate for childhood cancers when considered as a whole is 84%. ^(1A, 3) - Cancer survival rates vary not only depending upon the type of cancer, but also upon individual factors attributable to each child.
+(6) - o The average 5-year survival rate, not including children with ALL, is 80%.
+(1) - Five year survival rates can range from almost 0% for cancers such as DIPG (2.2%48), a type of brain cancer, to as high as 90% for the most common type of childhood cancer known as Acute Lymphoma Leukemia (ALL).(1) - Diffuse intrinsic pontine glioma (DIPG) represents approximately 80% of the malignant brainstem tumors occurring in children.
+(34) - Despite numerous clinical trials, the outcome of children with DIPG continues to remain dismal, with a median survival of only 11 months, while only 10% of DIPG patients have ≥2-year overall survival (OS) rate.
+(48) - o 12.2% of all newly diagnosed brain tumors occur under age 20. ^(7G) - In 2015 there were nearly 429,000 childhood cancer survivors in the United States.
+This number is projected to grow to more than 500,000 by 2020^{.
+(27)} - Approximately 1 in 530 young adults between the ages of 20 and 39 is a survivor of childhood cancer.
+(1) - Long-term follow-up analysis of a cohort of survivors of childhood cancer treated between 1970 and 1986 has shown that cancer survivors remain at risk of complications and premature death as they age, with more than half of survivors having experienced a severe or disabling complication or even death by the time they reach age 50 years.
 Children treated in more recent decades may have lower risks of late effects due to modifications in treatment regimens to reduce exposure to radiotherapy and chemotherapy, increased efforts to detect late effects, and improvements in medical care for late effects.
 (4)